Why It’s Time to Ditch Your Loofah

 And, unfortunately, loofahs fall under the category of physical exfoliants which can actually do more than just get rid of accumulated dead skin cells in the body.

-Because of its coarse and rough texture, loofahs can irritate the skin and even create tiny tears all over it.
+Because of their coarse and rough texture, loofahs can irritate the skin and even create tiny tears all over it.
 This is especially true when scrubbing with a loofah is done vigorously, which most of us tend to do, thinking that it might actually make our skin better!

 What’s more, the damage doesn’t stop there.